MundoDele Spanish Grammar

 hacer → hecho — irregular past participle

-Start the irregular verb cluster here: Irregular Verbs in Spanish.
+Start here: Irregular Verbs in Spanish.

 Core verbs: ser, estar, haber and hay